LOVE IS LOVE

 Bob’s closest friend when serving as a Cub Scout was Frank Hestand.
 Jenny didn’t meet him till high school – Phoenix Union High School.
 But, a grade school friend of Jenny’s was Gerry.
 Years later, after college, after serving in the Navy, Frank and Gerry fell in love.

-Not too long after Frank and Gerry had become inseparable partners, Frank came to our home (during the eighties), and broke down with the news that he had been diagnosed with AIDS……not diagnosed HIV Positive”, but full blown AIDS.
+Not too long after Frank and Gerry had become inseparable partners, Frank came to our home (during the eighties), and broke down with the news that he had been diagnosed with AIDS……as not “diagnosed HIV Positive”, but full blown AIDS.
 The HIV Positive diagnosis wasn’t a scientific-medical condition yet.
-Our friends just got AIDS and then they went home to The Lord.
+Our friends just got AIDS and then, he went Home to Our Lord.
 That night, we broke down, too.

 AIDS was still a relatively new term.
 As CEO of Southwest Ambulance, Bob was one of the earliest EMS leaders who brought awareness of the growing size of the problem and captured clinical data indicators.

 Bob had worked with others to develop a new incinerator system of disposing of human tissue and medical waste designed for many urgent needs of the health community and, because of a new epidemic, cruelly identified as the Gay Related Immune Disorder, GRID.